terakeet/tk-normalizer/README.md

 If you have questions or concerns reach out.

+## Deploying to Snowflake -- UDF Update
+The normalizer implementaiton in snowflake is defined at [TERAKEET.COMMON.NORMALIZE_URL](https://app.snowflake.com/rbvgkpe/fhb30323/#/data/databases/TERAKEET/schemas/COMMON/user-function/NORMALIZE_URL(VARCHAR)).
+Once PYPI has been deployed, another [workflow](.github/workflows/deploy_to_snowflake.yml) will run and update the UDF in Snowflake.
+That UDF needs the new version of PYPI and will just override the current function.
+This happens instantly after PYPI has been deployed.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.